Leafbuyer Technologies (LBUY) versus Its Rivals Critical Survey

 |2.55

-As a group, “Transportation services” companies have a potential upside of 25.25%.
-Given Leafbuyer Technologies’ rivals higher probable upside, analysts clearly believe Leafbuyer Technologies has less favorable growth aspects than its rivals.
+As a group, “Transportation services” companies have a potential upside of 25.15%.
+Given Leafbuyer Technologies’ peers higher probable upside, analysts plainly believe Leafbuyer Technologies has less favorable growth aspects than its peers.

 Summary

-Leafbuyer Technologies rivals beat Leafbuyer Technologies on 6 of the 10 factors compared.
+Leafbuyer Technologies peers beat Leafbuyer Technologies on 6 of the 10 factors compared.

 Leafbuyer Technologies, Inc. operates as a holding company.
 The firm engages in the provision of online sources for cannabis deals and information.
 It connects its consumers with dispensaries.
 The company was founded by Kurt Rossner, Mark Breen and Michael Goerner on March 23, 2017 and is headquartered in Greenwood Village, CO.